apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.ssl.client.groups_list STRING <See notes under proxy.config.ssl.server.groups_list.>

    Configures the list of supported groups provided by OpenSSL which
-   |TS| will use for the "key_share" and "supported groups" extention
+   |TS| will use for the "key_share" and "supported groups" extension
    of TLSv1.3 connections.
 The value is a colon separated list of group NIDs or names, for example "P-521:P-384:P-256".
 For instructions, see "Groups" section of `TLS1.3 - OpenSSLWiki <https://wiki.openssl.org/index.php/TLS1.3#Groups>`_.